Transportation

 Erie County At-Risk Bridge Program

 The County has developed the At-Risk Bridge Program to assist our local municipalities with the costs of ensuring a structurally sound and safe transportation system, by providing funding for the repair or replacement of at-risk bridges.
-This program is funded through the Unconventional Gas Well Impact Fee – Act 13.
+This program is funded through the Act 13 Unconventional Gas Well Impact Fee and the Act 89 Local Use Fee.

 Erie County Liquid Fuels